 |1973||School of Nursing, Boston College||BS|

-- Perinatal mental health disorders, including postpartum depression
+- Perinatal mental health treatment outcomes using telehealth

 - Family mental health

 - Psychotherapy intervention research